alyya-iii/alyya-iii/README.md

 ## Hi there ◝(ᵔᵕᵔ)◜

-My name is Aliya, a CSE student interested in Python, ML, and healthcare software.
+My name is Aliya, a CSE student interested in Python and ML.

 ✿ Currently learning Data Science